A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Algorithms for DEDP

-In~\cite{Kratsch.Pilipczuk.Wahlstrom.15} it is shown that the ending result of bypassing a set of vertices in a digraph does not depend on the order in which those vertices are bypassed.
-Furthermore, bypassing a vertex of $D$ cannot generate a new blocking vertex: if $u$ is a blocking vertex of $D / v$, then $u$ is also a blocking vertex of $D$, for any $v \in V(D) \setminus \{u\}$.
-Thus any instance $(D, I, k, d, s)$ of \tbdp is equivalent to the instance $(D/v, I, k, d, s)$, if $v$ is a blocking vertex of $D$, and arbitrarily bypassing a vertex of $D$ can only make the problem harder.
-We formally state those observations below. \begin{lemma} Let $(D, I, k, d, s)$ be an instance of \tbdp and $B$ be the set of $I$-blocking vertices of $D$.
-Let $D' = D / B$ and consider the instance $(D', I, k, d, s)$.
-Then, $X$ is a solution for the former if and only if $X$ is a solution for the latter. \end{lemma} \begin{proof} Let $X$ be a solution for $(D, I, k, d, s)$.
-We claim that $X \cap B = \emptyset$.
-If this is not the case, then at least $s+1$ paths of any collection satisfying $I$ must intersect in $X$, contradicting our choice for $X$.
-Hence $X \subseteq V(D')$ and is a solution for $(D', I, k, d, s)$.
+In~\cite[Lemma 3.6]{Kratsch.Pilipczuk.Wahlstrom.15} the authors remark that the ending result of bypassing a set of vertices in a digraph does not depend on the order in which those vertices are bypassed.
+Furthermore, bypassing a vertex of $D$ cannot generate a new congested vertex: if $u$ is a congested vertex of $D / v$, then $u$ is also a congested vertex of $D$, for any $v \in V(D) \setminus \{u\}$.
+Thus any instance $(D, R, k, d, s)$ of \tbdp is equivalent to the instance $(D/v, R, k, d, s)$, if $v$ is a congested vertex of $D$, and arbitrarily bypassing a vertex of $D$ can only make the problem harder.
+We formally state those observations below. \begin{lemma} Let $D$ be a digraph, $R$ be a request set with $R = \{(s_1, t_1), \ldots, (s_k, t_k)\}$, $s$ be an integer, $B$ be the set of $(R,s)$-congested vertices of $D$, and $D' = D / B$.
+Then, with respect to $R$, $X$ is $s$-viable in $D$ if and only if $X$ is $s$-viable in $D'$. \end{lemma} \begin{proof} Let $X$ be an $s$-viable set for $R$ in $D$.
+If $X \cap B \neq \emptyset$, then at least $s+1$ paths of any collection satisfying $R$ must intersect in $X$, contradicting our choice for $X$, and hence $X \subseteq V(D')$.
+Similarly, if $X \subseteq V(D')$ then $X \cap B = \emptyset$ and the sufficiency follows. \end{proof}